18 Best Knowledge Base Examples in 2024

 Whatfix’s Self-Help overlays on to any web application, desktop application, mobile app, or website.
 It provides contextual help to users and integrates with your FAQs, support center, LMS, user documentation, and more.
 Users are presented with common issues and help content for their contextual area in the application, or they can use an open-ended search to find the specific help content they’re looking for.
 These help support cards often prompt in-app guidance, walking users through the specific workflow they need help on.

-15 Examples of Great Customer Knowledge Bases in 2022
+18 Examples of Helpful Knowledge Bases

 1. Whatfix